wanderlust-create/my_online_store/README.md

 ## My online shop serves as a platform for merchants to add inventory, add shipments to customers, and make adjustments to their inventory and shipments.

-### This application was created to submit with my application to Shopify's Backend Engineering intern program.
-You can see it in action by visiting the [My Online Store Replit](https://MyOnlineStore.wanderlusting.repl.co) or on your local computer by following the instructions below. <br><br>

 ### The specifics: what can a merchant do on My Online Store app?
 - Create a merchant account
 - Create inventory items